caneryalcin/Generator-Python/README.md

 Generators are a simple way of creating iterators.

-Generator is a function that return an object(iterator) and it only return one value at a time.
+Generator is a function that returns an object(iterator) and it only returns one value at a time.

 ## Generators in Python: